qcif/nextcloud-sync-cron/README.md

 Script to run the Linux/Unix Nextcloud command line client in a cron job.

+It can also be used with _systemd_ timers, as well as cron jobs.

 # Synopsis

     nextcloud-sync-cron.sh [--logdir dir] [--verbose] [--help] [--version] configfile